 Contact Lenses & Eye Care in North Austin, Texas

 For those who need vision correction but don’t want to wear glasses or undergo LASIK surgery, contact lenses are a great option.
 Yes, there are many types of contact lenses to choose from.
 The list below will take the guesswork out of navigating the various options.
-Speak with Dr. Provost and the friendly staff at King and Rose Optical to select the best contact lenses for your eyes.
+Speak with Our optometric team and the friendly staff at King and Rose Optical to select the best contact lenses for your eyes.

 4 Contact Lens Categories

 - Soft lenses are made from hydrogels (water-containing plastic) that are very thin, soft, pliable, and easily hug the surface of the eye.

 - Silicone hydrogel lenses resemble regular soft lenses, though they're more porous, allowing for more oxygen to reach the eye.
 These are by far the most commonly prescribed contact lenses in the United States and Canada.

 - Gas permeable (GP) lenses are rigid lenses.
 They allow for the passage of oxygen, rendering them more comfortable than regular hard contacts.
 These lenses tend to be as comfortable as soft lenses (after the initial adjustment period) and often provide better optics.

 - Hybrid contact lenses have a rigid center with a flexible outer rim that tend to provide the same sharp vision offered by GP lenses, but with the comfort of soft lenses.